RobinLmn/tiny-llm/README.md

 ## Results

-With ~51.2M parameters, we converge to a validation loss of 3.5 and perplexity of 34 on WikiText-103 after 50,000 iterations.
+With ~51.2M parameters, the model converges to a validation loss of 3.5 and perplexity of 34 on WikiText-103 after 50,000 iterations.

 <div align="center">
 <img src="docs/tiny_llm_wt103_loss.png" width="600px" alt="Training Progress">